matej172/beer-ranking/readme.md

 Import `myDb.sql` into your mysql database.

-In `api.php` change ulrs to your domain name.
+In `js/script.js` change ulrs to your domain name.

 In `helpers/Database.php` set host, username and password.